macarballo/CMSC-162/README.md

 # Introduction to Image and Video Processing

-Welcome to the "Introduction to Image and Video Processing" project repository!
-This guide will walk you through the setup process for running the project on your local machine.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your machine: